Christoph Probst: The White Rose

-The White Rose was the name of a resistance group in Munich in the time of the Third Reich.
+The White Rose was the name of a resistance group in Munich during the Third Reich.
 The activities of the White Rose began in June 1942.
 From the end of that month until mid-July that same year, Hans Scholl and Alexander Schmorell wrote the group's first four leaflets.
 Quoting extensively from the Bible, Aristotle and Novalis, as well as Goethe and Schiller, the iconic poets of the German middle classes at the time, they appealed to what they considered the German intelligentsia, believing that the latter would be easily convinced by the same arguments that had appealed to themselves.
 The leaflets were left in telephone books in public phone booths, mailed to professors and students, and taken by courier to other universities for distribution.

 Probst became involved with the core members of the White Rose through close friendships with Hans Scholl and Alexander Schmorell.
 From 1941 onward, he participated in their philosophical and political discussions, which gradually evolved into active resistance.
 Though he refrained from distributing leaflets himself due to concern for his family, he was considered part of the group’s inner circle by 1942.
 He contributed intellectually and later authored the draft for what would have become the group’s seventh leaflet, which was found in Hans Scholl’s possession at the time of his arrest.

 Although Probst’s draft for a seventh leaflet was never distributed, the sixth leaflet, which Hans and Sophie Scholl had carried to the university on 18 February 1943, was later smuggled out of Germany via Scandinavia.
 It reached England through Oslo, where it was reproduced by the Allies and air-dropped over Germany in July 1943 under the title The Manifesto of the Students of Munich.